WebFormsCore/WebFormsCore/README.md

 </Project>
 ```

-In Program.cs, add WebFormsCore to the services and application builder:
+In `Program.cs`, add WebFormsCore to the services and application builder:

 ```cs
 var builder = WebApplication.CreateBuilder(args);